stackotter/swift-bundler/README.md

 ### Learning more

-The [documentation](https://stackotter.github.io/swift-bundler/documentation/swiftbundler) contains everything you need to know about Swift Bundler.
+To learn more about Swift Bundler refer to the [documentation](https://stackotter.github.io/swift-bundler/documentation/swiftbundler).

 ## Contributing 🛠